Overview | Research directions | Members | Publications | Grants | Ongoing Collaborations

 • Irina Harris, School of Psychology, Sydney University, Sydney, Australia

-• Maria Concetta Pellicciari, Dipartimento di Scienze Umane Università LUMSA Roma, Italy
+• Maria Concetta Pellicciari, Dipartimento di Scienze Umane, Università LUMSA Roma, Italy